DangerousThings/flexsecure-applets/docs/applets/keycard.md

 Keycard is supported by several wallet applications.
 The primary integration is [Status](https://status.im/), but the applet implements the open [Keycard API](https://keycard.tech/) and can be used with any compatible client.
 The [Keycard CLI](https://keycard.tech/docs/keycard-cli.html) can be used for card management from the command line.

+Notes:
+   - Many of the listed clients do not work with the keycard applet directly, only a contact-capable card inserted into the keycard shell device.
+Wallets requiring the use of the Keycard Shell device CANNOT be used with contactless-only smartcards like the Apex or FlexSecure
+   - The official Status.im Legacy client, the only version distributed on F-Droid, is missing support for some assets that you may wish to hold in your wallet. any such assets will not be displayed, and cannot be interacted with in the legacy app.

 For more information, refer to the documentation at <https://keycard.tech/docs/>.

 ## Sources and Further Reading